SourenP/quadots/README.md

 ```

 Now all that's left is to run the simulation.
 But since we want to see our points visually lets define a renderer to run the simulation with.

+The renderer will be a window of size 400/400 and will run at 32 steps per second.

 ```c++
 // Initialize Renderer